Wooden Privacy Fence

 Wooden Privacy Fence Building Tips

-Use a nail bag to hold your screws or nails while you are attaching the pickets.
-If you hold your cordless drill (or hammer) with your right hand, position your nail pouch so that you can get to the screws with your left hand.
+Use a nail bag to hold your screws or nails while attaching the pickets.
+If you operate your cordless drill (or hammer) with your right hand, position your nail pouch so that you can get to the screws with your left hand.
 You can also use a nail gun to attach the pickets.

-Don't add any space between pickets when installing them.
-Unless your fence pickets are completely dry (and they rarely are), attach them with no space between.
-I attached mine as tight as they would go and still, only two days later, ended up with close to a 1/4" gap between some pickets.
+Do not add space between pickets when installing them unless your fence pickets are completely dry (and they rarely are).
+I installed my pickets with no gap between them and still, after a couple of days, ended up with close to a 1/4-inch gap between planks (once they had time to dry out).

-If you have any thoughts or suggestions regarding the building of a wooden privacy fence, please share with us!
+If you have any thoughts or experiences regarding building a wooden privacy fence, please share them with us!

 What next?

-Leave Wooden Privacy Fence and visit the mycarpentry home page.
+Leave Wooden Privacy Fence and visit our home page.

 Facebook Link